interferopy/interferopy/README.md

 ## Overview

-A library of common tasks used in radio/mm interferometry data analysis.
+A library of common tasks used in radio/mm interferometry data analysis of extragalactic sources.

 ## Licence
 Mladen Novak, 2020